-- Use fresh eggs that have been refrigerated.
-I’ve included an extra step for people who like their eggs well cooked, but to create this extra soft purin the hot milk is enough and it’s safer to use the freshest eggs you can.
+- Use fresh pasteurized eggs that have been refrigerated.
+I've included an extra step for people who like prefer to cook their eggs more or can't access pasteurized eggs, but to create this extra soft melt in the mouth purin, it's better not to cook the eggs .

 - Use full fat milk and double cream to create a rich taste and creamy texture.

 - When making the caramel, don't be tempted to stir it whilst cooking.
 And wear an oven glove when adding the water, it sizzles a lot and might splash!